garamb1/garamb1.github.io/about.md

 ## Summary

 Hello there!
 Vincenzo here.
-I am a **Full-stack software engineer**, with a broad experience in professional software development and teaching.
+I am a **Full-stack software engineer**, sometimes I teach too.

 ## Experience

+### Mollie, Milan Italy, December 2024 - Today
+New city, new job.
+Making payments and money management effortless for every business in Europe.

-### Freelance, Italy, September 2023 - Today
+### Freelance, Italy, September 2023 - September 2024
-After my experience abroad, I decided to move back to Italy and enjoy the privilege of managing my time and work.
-Offering software engineering services and customised training.
+After my experience abroad, I decided to move back to Italy and offer software engineering services and customised training.

 ### Yahoo, Dublin, Ireland, January 2019 - July 2023
 Full stack developer on demand side ad platforms team for Yahoo!
 DSP.
-Worked on design and implementation of new and existing features across the full stack of the ad serving platform: this includes frontend UI features in our Ember based UI and ad serving features Java API and Ad Server.
-Collaborated within an agile team, focusing on design and implementation of features, automated testing and releases via CI/CD pipelines.
+Worked on design and implementation of new and existing features across the full stack of the ad serving platform.

 ### Elis, Rome, Italy, June 2013 - March 2018
 Conducted lectures on Java SE, Java EE, Software Analysis and Design, HTML5 and Android, developing customised courseware to meet career goals of both consumer and enterprise users.
-Advised assistant teachers for their career and technical progression and developed customised software solutions for both internal and external clients in the IT industry.

 ## Where to find me
 * <i class="fa fa-linkedin-square" aria-hidden="true"></i>